-1 Create a QServerAPI:
+- 1 Create a QServerAPI:

-QServerAPI qServerAPI = new QServerAPI();
+OServerAPI gServerAPI = new OServerAPI();

-2 Use either the 2-parameter or 3-parameter versions of the init() method to initialize the QServerAPI.
+- 2 Use either the 2-parameter or 3-parameter versions of the init() method to initialize the OServerAPI.

 The first version specifies the host name and request port number of the QServer system.
 The request port is the port on which the QServer is listening for service requests: